 Potentially Significant Impact.
-The proposed project entails implementation of the Vision 2020 Facilities Master Plan for the OCC campus.
-Because it introduces a wide variety of projects to the campus, implementation of the proposed project could substantially impact the visual character and quality of the site and its surroundings.
-The focus of much of the proposed project is on the campus periphery (new and renovated buildings), which would be most visible to surrounding viewers.
-The District's intent is to replace smaller, outdated buildings in the inner core of campus with larger buildings that house similar disciplines and programs and create pedestrian walkways and roadways, and these modifications would have visual impacts.
-The intent of these modifications would be to improve pedestrian circulation, increase the amount of open space on campus, and create a cohesive physical image and clear entry pathways and signage.
+The proposed project entails implementation of the Vision Plan for the GWC campus.
+Implementation of the proposed project, because it introduces a wide variety of projects to the campus, could substantially impact the visual character and quality of the site and its surroundings.
+The focus of much of the proposed project is new and renovated buildings, which would be most visible to surrounding viewers.
+The District's intent is to construct and renovate facilities throughout the campus, create pedestrian walkways and roadways, and visually enhance entryways.
+These modifications would have visual impacts.
+The intent of these modifications would be to improve pedestrian and vehicular circulation, increase the amount of open space on campus, and create a cohesive physical image and clear entry pathways and signage.
 The visual character and quality of the project site would be enhanced through the construction of facilities with consistent architectural themes.
-The proposed project could possibly degrade the view for residents located north, west, and south of the campus.
-Impacts are potentially significant and will be examined further in the PEIR.
+The proposed project would possibly degrade the view for residences located to the north, west, and south.
+Impacts would be potentially significant and will be examined further in the PEIR.